Skin Cancer Life Insurance: Everything You Need to Know

 • Banner Life – Standard Plus

-Banner Life, Mutual of Omaha, and Prudential have the best underwriting offers, with Banner’s rates being the most competitive.
+Underwriting Outcome: Banner Life, Mutual of Omaha, and Prudential were the best offers, with Banner Life’s pricing being the best among all companies.

 Stage 1a melanoma is less than 1 millimeter (mm) in-depth and not ulcerated.